DaveKP/icccaving/WinterTour2016.md

 ####Jack

 Also not wanting to be left out I made my first ever trip report contribution by typing this while watching Community.
 I hadn't decided whether to leave at 8.30 or 9.00 yet.
 I wonder if I'll just be able to push this without someone responsible checking it first.
+UPDATE: Someone did have to check it first.
+Bother!

 ####Dave